vinayhegde1990/career-notes/docs/source/About-Myself.rst

 .. code-block:: Python
    :linenos:

-   I’m actively job searching right now and I found your job posting on <platform-like-linkedin-stackoverflow-job-boards> while searching for <exact-role> positions.
+   I'm actively job searching right now and I found your job posting on <platform-like-linkedin-stackoverflow-job-boards> while searching for <exact-role> positions.
 I reviewed the job description on <platform-like-linkedin-stackoverflow-job-boards> as well as your job website before applying and it seemed like a great potential fit so I wanted to apply and learn more about the opportunity to see if it’s a good match.

 **Why do you want to join us**